mruediger/coding-challenge/Readme.md

 The older, soon to be deprecated ``dockerio`` worked - till I tried to update the docker image.
 Using the ``docker.pulled`` with the ``force`` parameter produced an error when running ``docker.pull`` that I couldn't resolve.
 I had to omit the parameter which results in Salt not noticing image updates.
 Only having 1 whole day of Salt experience, I did not file an issue on Github.
 The most probable cause in my opinion is a case of pebkac.

 I intentionally avoided using variables throughout the Formulas.
-With only one service running, they only provide confusion and no benefit.
-As a long time Java developer, I often saw what happens if you try to abstract code before knowing where it will go.
+Having been a Java developer for a long time, I had the chance to see what happens when you abstract code before you know how it will evolve.
+It doesn't end pretty.

 All that said, I really liked working with Salt.
 The folder layout makes a lot more sense in Salt than in Ansible and the documentation is definitely better.